syntasso/kratix-docs/docs/workshop/part-ii/01-creating-an-api.md

 help your team manage the configuration of different deployments.
-There's also a [Helm Chart](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-stack-helm-chart.html), which can be used to request fully configured instances.
+There's also a [Helm Chart](https://www.elastic.co/guide/en/cloud-on-k8s/current/k8s-stack-helm-chart.html), which can be used to request fully configured Resources.

 You have a few concerns though about how to expose the operator to your users.
-While some of your users have a deep knowledge of monitoring, the marjority of them are not bothered by the details and just want access to the Kibana interface.
+While some of your users have a deep knowledge of monitoring, the majority of them are not bothered by the details and just want access to the Kibana interface.

 Your first job is to decide what options to expose to the Application teams.